PS5 and Xbox 2 set for E3 2020 showdown

 Given the success of the Nintendo Switch, many have wondered if Sony and Microsoft will take a leaf from Nintendo's design handbook and bring mobile play elements to their new machines.

-However, Ward believes that the new machines "won’t have built-in screens", and will retain "disc drives", eschewing the growing power of streaming services for what would appear a traditional home console set up.
+However, Ward believes that the new machines "won’t have built-in screens", and will retain "disc drives", eschewing the growing power of streaming services for what would appear to be a traditional home console setup.

 - PS4 vs Xbox One: which gaming console is better?